MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/containerinstance.md

 This example lists the container groups in a resource group and then prints a few of their properties.

 When you list container groups,the [instance_view][instance_view] of each returned group is `None`.
 To get the details of the containers within a container group, you must then [get][containergroupoperations_get] the container group, which returns the group with its `instance_view` property populated.
-See the next section, [Get an existing container group](#get-an-existing-container-group), for an example of iterating over a container group's containers with its `instance_view`.
+See the next section, [Get an existing container group](#get-an-existing-container-group), for an example of iterating over a container group's containers in its `instance_view`.

 <!-- SOURCE REPO: https://github.com/Azure-Samples/aci-docs-sample-python -->
 [!code-python[list_container_groups](~/aci-docs-sample-python/src/aci_docs_sample.py#L217-L229 "List container groups")]